 If you get contacted by someone claiming to be from Publishers Clearing House, the first thing you should do before getting too excited about your prize is to confirm whether they’re legitimate or a scammer.

 If you receive a check in the mail with a “partial” prize instructing you to cash the check and then wire some of it back, do not do it.
 Sometimes, banks are fooled and will cash the check, making the funds available to you.
-Then a few weeks later, the forgery is discovered, and the check will bounce.
+Then, the forgery is discovered a few weeks later, and the check will bounce.
 This can trick people because they see the money hit their account and wire money back as requested.

 Don’t pay to play